 Sure, some Luwak coffee may be collected from palm civets roaming wild.
 Still, even if it is true (which is unregulated and difficult to track), there is no justification to pay such obscene prices for coffee objectively graded to be lower quality than your average office lobby coffee shop.

 Rocky Rhodes of International Coffee Consulting Group offers a more detailed analysis and shares his experience with this coffee.
 “At a farm in East Java, I was given the opportunity to evaluate their lots of coffee, which they had separated into sizes: large, medium, and small.
 On this farm were caged Luwaks that fed on the exact same coffee, which was also included in the cupping.
 After cupping the four samples, it was apparent that Luwak coffee sold for the story, not superior quality.”

 According to Rhodes, “Using the SCAA cupping scale, the Luwak scored two points below the lowest of the other three coffees.
 It would appear that the Luwak processing diminishes good acidity and flavor and adds smoothness to the body, which is what many people seem to note as a positive to the coffee.
 The medium-sized coffee, as an aside, scored the best due to overall flavor and balance.
 It was a full four points above the Luwak version.”

-If not for the embarrassment of being misled as a coffee novice or to discourage animal cruelty overseas, do it in support of true specialty coffee and the millions of farmers around the world that work hard every day to deliver quality coffee without a marketing gimmick.
+Suppose you feel the urge to buy Kopi Luwak.
+In that case, you’re much better off purchasing 1lb of coffee from Dunkin’ Donuts and donating the remaining $440 to the Humane Society or another local animal rescue charity.
+If not for the embarrassment of being misled as a coffee novice or to discourage animal cruelty overseas, do it in support of authentic specialty coffee and the millions of farmers worldwide who work daily to deliver quality coffee without a gimmick.